wellyshen/react-cool-portal/README.md

-> ⚠️ This library is in-progress, API might changed rapidly.
-I don't recommend to use it now.
-If you'd like to give it a try, please follow the [release note](https://github.com/wellyshen/react-cool-portal/releases) for any change.
-Here's the [milestone](#milestone).

 # React Cool Portal

 This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) for [Portals](https://reactjs.org/docs/portals.html).
-It helps you render an element outside of its component hierarchy.
-From now on you will never need to struggle with modals, dropdowns, tooltips etc. Hope you guys 👍🏻 it.
+It helps you render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+From now on you will never need to struggle with modals, dropdowns, tooltips etc. Check the [features](#features) section out to learn more.
+Hope you guys 👍🏻 it.

 ❤️ it? ⭐️ it on [GitHub](https://github.com/wellyshen/react-cool-portal/stargazers) or [Tweet](https://twitter.com/intent/tweet?text=With%20@react-cool-portal,%20I%20can%20build%20modals,%20dropdowns,%20tooltips%20etc.%20without%20struggle!%20Thanks,%20@Welly%20Shen%20🤩) about it.